Is the Factory Act Relevant for a Non-Operational Plant in Uttarakhand?

 8125797292

-If the manufacturing process was not started, then the Factories Act was not applicable.
-If it is under construction, then you have to follow the guidelines of the BOCW Act and Contract Labour Act (if any Contract Labour are there).
+If the manufacturing process has not started, then the Factories Act is not applicable.
+If it is under construction, you must follow the guidelines of the BOCW Act and the Contract Labour Act (if any contract labour is present).

 kknair